Historic Southern Romance the Fort Conde Inn –

 In 1897 Mr. Spear’s heirs sold the Inn to Ellen Quinn.
 Ms. Quinn was a widow when she bought the house and passed it on to her daughter, Mamie Quinn who married Thomas Joseph Ford.
 They had one child, Thomas Allison Ford, Sr., who had three sons with Mabel Wall Ford; Thomas Allison Ford, Jr., Michael Aloysius Ford, Sr., and Richard Vincent Ford.
 Thomas Ford Jr. lives in Mobile today and Michael Ford Sr. lives in Fairhope.
 Thomas Ford Jr. had three children, Florence Ford Hindes, Quinn Ford and Deidre Ford Cenac.
 Michael Ford had eight, Michael Aloysius Ford, Jr., David Patrick Ford, Daniel Thomas Ford, Mena Ford Sandoz, Patrick Joseph Ford, Amy Ford Molyneux, Mara Ford Hodes, and Megan Ford Sawyer.
 In July of 1984, the City of Mobile acquired the property from the Fords in order to proceed with plans for redevelopment of Fort Conde Village.
 Altogether the Ford family’s ownership and stewardship of this property was longer than anyone else’s.
 It spans most of Mobile’s history in the 20th century.

 The City of Mobile’s interest in the Village dates to about 1973 during their preparations for the U.S. Bicentennial.
 Restoration of Fort Conde next door was completed prior to the celebrations in 1976 and in preparation for the event, streets and sidewalks in the Village were bricked and gas lamps were installed.
 Thereafter entrepreneurs were encouraged to establish shops and restaurants but after a few years the businesses floundered and some of the buildings were abandoned.
 In the 1980’s the City decided to acquire all of the property and market it to a large-scale developer.
 Several were interested but the City’s efforts ultimately were unsuccessful.
 In the 1990’s some of the nation’s top casino operators came to Mobile upon speculation that gambling would be permitted in Alabama as it had been in neighboring Mississippi.
 Fort Conde Village was deemed a suitable site for a casino; however, interest fizzled when enabling legislation was not approved.
+Using a casino mobile still remains the most effective way to gamble in the Fort Conde Village.
+Nowadays, gambling online with casino sites is more popular than visiting an actual casino.
+These games somehow manage to capture the atmosphere and entertainment of a casino and translate it into an online game sat at your home computer desk.
+Websites like bandar casino online are incredibly popular, and represent the changing times of casinos and gambling.
+A good friend of mine has tried to persuade me to give online gambling a go recently.
+She told me that if you do some research you can even find online casino free credit bonuses to boost your initial gameplay experience!
+Do you have any favorite online casino games?
+Let me know in the comments.

 In 1998, the entire Village consisting of 13 buildings was leased to Fort Conde Restoration Venture, LLC, whose owner, Lawrence Posner, a developer from New York , initially came to Mobile in 1990 to invest in apartment properties.
 Mr. Posner and his partner David Bradley of Mobile immediately commenced restoration of the buildings, starting first with 162 and 164 Saint Emanuel Street.
 Eleven buildings including the Inn have now been completed.
 Just opened on June 29, 2011, the Inn has been restored to many of Edward Hall’s original specifications.
 Missing parts of the main stair railing and the newel post were remilled and stained to match the black walnut originally imported from the Northeast.
 Balusters, doors, door trim, and window sashes were also repaired and the parlors, some of which had been partitioned, were returned to their original dimensions.
 Decorative items, including crystal chandeliers and fireplace mantels are akin to what might have been present during Mr. Hall’s tenure in the 1840’s and 50’s.